HobnobMancer/cazy_webscraper/README.md

 `--cache_dir` - Path to cache dir to be used instead of default cache dir path.

+`--cazy_data` - Path to a txt file downloaded from CAZy containing a CAZy db data dump.

 `--cazy_synonyms` - Path to a JSON file containing accepted CAZy class synonsyms if the default are not sufficient.

 `--config`, `-c` - Path to a configuration YAML file.
 Default: None.